Muha0644/kadaif/README.md

  RedHat: [same]<br>

 ### <em>Compile Qt from source</em>
  You can also compile Qt from [source](https://www.qt.io/offline-installers).
 This will, of course, be a lot more difficult and take a long time to compile, but it's worth it if you don't want to make an account you will never need.
 To compile Qt6 from source, follow this guide for [linux](https://doc.qt.io/qt-6/linux-building.html) or this one for [windows](https://doc.qt.io/qt-6/windows-building.html).
-If you followed the guide correctly you should already have all the dependencies you need.
  ## Install Kadaif
-  Now that you have everything you need, download and install kadaif:
+  First make sure you have `openimageio` installed, then download and install kadaif:
 * `git clone https://github.com/Muha0644/kadaif`
 * `cd kadaif`
 * `cmake .`